RapidAPI/DevRel-Stack-Data/learn/posts/rest-apis/what-is-http.md

 ## What are status codes?

 When the server returns a response, a three-digit number is also sent as a part of the response.
 This three-digit number is also known as the "status code".
-Status codes helps in identifying the type of the response:
+Status codes help in identifying the type of the response:

 | Name          | Range of status codes |
 | ------------- | --------------------- |